WINDY, THE EMBLEMATIC SCANDINAVIAN BOAT BRAND SINCE 1966

 After being tested on the water, the boat spends a full day in a test centre, where all the on-board components are checked: engine, electronics, heating, lighting, etc. In all, almost 100 points are checked.

 This demand for quality, which is at the heart of Marex’s DNA, combined with innovative equipment and exceptional seaworthiness, means that every year the brand wins some very fine awards.
-The latest awards include the “European Power Boat of the Year 2024” and a “Motor Boat Awards 2024” for the brand’s new flagship, the Marex 440 Gourmet Cruiser.
+Following the “European Power Boat of the Year 2024” and the “Motor Boat Award 2024”, the Marex 440 has just won the “Best of Boats Award” presented in January 2025 during the Düsseldorf Boat Show.

 These are just some of the advantages that make Marex models fantastic boats to live aboard, whether for a day or a long cruise, even when the sea and the weather are rough.

-With the creation of Merveille Nautic, Nicolas Cantenot has brought together two worlds that are particularly close to his heart: on the one hand, his longstanding passion for boats and travel – he was Chef de Quart in the French Navy and has been sailing the world’s seas since 40 – and, on the other, the world of fine craftsmanship and luxury goods, where he has spent his entire professional career.
+With the creation of Merveille Nautic in 2022, Nicolas Cantenot has brought together two worlds that are particularly close to his heart: on the one hand, his long-standing passion for boats and travel – he was an Officer of the Watch in the French Navy and has been sailing the world’s seas for 40 years – and on the other, the world of fine craftsmanship and luxury goods, where he spent his entire professional career (Dior, Guerlain then Hermès).